-Diversity for DNM means working towards creating a community that includes a wide spectrum of race, class, gender, religion, age, sexual orientation, differently abled bodies and more, while working actively on creating a safe space for people coming from structurally marginalized groups.
+Diversity for DNM means working towards creating a community that includes a wide spectrum of ethnicity, class, gender, religion, age, sexual orientation, differently abled bodies and more, while working actively on creating a safe space for people coming from structurally marginalized groups.

 We have created five different workgroups that each take on the different tasks and responsibilities necessary for the project’s success.
 When you become a member of the community you are required to join one or several workgroups and take part in decisions and tasks relevant for the project.

 There is no need to be an expert on any specific work group subject!
 You do not need to be a lawyer to join the #legal workgroup, or have impeccable Excel skills to be of help to #finance.
 We already have professional advisors for areas where they are needed, but a big part of the thinking and decision-making can (and should) be done by the community members themselves.
 In short, workgroups are a great opportunity to learn and understand the foundations of de Nieuwe Meent!

 Responsibilities: roadmap for new members, community building campaigns, diversifying dNM, organizing public events, onboarding new people, networking with coops and partners, relations with neighborhood, Nieuwland & municipality and more.

 Responsibilities: relay with architects and sustainability advisors, research on architecture and sustainability, co-design process, synthesizing design decisions, pulling the design team and building team and more.

 Responsibilities: developing admission policy, drafting contracts, contact with municipality, developing statutes, bylaws & house rules and more.

 Responsibilities: bookkeeping, subsidies & funds applications, contact investors, coordinate crowdfunding campaign, setting up loans, liquidity plan and more.